 Nasal mists have been found to be very effective in keeping this system working in your nose.
 (I like the ones from Ayr.)
 Additionally, hot drinks are a good way to keep your protective mucous membranes working—first, to assist in keeping you generally hydrated; second, by triggering the system into gear; and third, by directly providing moisture in the form of steam.
 Note that this is not a treatment per se.
 Rather, it just keeps your defenses strong and functioning to prevent you from getting sick after flying.

 Other options for keeping your mucous membranes moist include misting your face and breathing through a damp washcloth, as recommended by USA Today.

-The compact design of these collapsible water bottles make it the perfect bottle to bring along with you and a loved one to stay hydrated during trips!
-Not only are these water bottles beautiful they are environmentally friendly and reusable!
+The compact design of these collapsible water bottles makes it the perfect bottle to bring along with you and a loved one to stay hydrated during trips.
+Not only are these water bottles beautiful, but they are also environmentally friendly and reusable.